openvinotoolkit/openvino/docs/dev/ci/github_actions/overview.md

 To understand which jobs have successfully passed, which are running and which have failed, check the following:
 * For Pull Requests:
-  * If you open a Pull Request and navigate to the bottom of the page, you will see the list of jobs that ran or are running for the latest commit:
+  * Open a Pull Request and navigate to the bottom of the page, you will see the list of jobs that ran or are running for the latest commit:
   ![check_results](../../../_static/images/ci/check_results.png)
 * For scheduled runs:
   * Navigate to the [OpenVINO Repository Actions](https://github.com/openvinotoolkit/openvino/actions)